vishalbelsare/py3langid/README.rst

 - Loading the module with ``import`` is now about 10x faster
 - Language detection with ``langid.classify`` is now about 5x faster

+For implementation details see this blog post: `How to make language detection with langid.py faster <https://adrien.barbaresi.eu/blog/language-detection-langid-py-faster.html>`_.

 Usage
 -----